tjsinghlab/ipsc_qc/README.md

 ## Notes
 - This pipeline is memory-intensive.
 Implementation on HPC is recommended.
+- To save space, set the --keep_files tag to false, especially if you do not intend to use the aligned BAM files or VCF files for other analyses.
 - WDL scripts will utilize cromwell, but a caper server will not be started.
 Backend is local.
 All packages (including caper) and scripts are contained within the image; user does not need to install anything beyond what is included in the [requirements](#requirements) section.

 ---